Trace operator on von Koch's snowflake: Trace operator on von Koch's snowflake

 Since $g_{\varepsilon}$ is in $C(\overline{\Omega_K})$ we have $ \underset{\substack{A\in \br(x)\\ A\rightarrow x}}{\lim} \dashint_{A} g_{\varepsilon}(y)dy= g(x)$.
 Therefore the function $f=g_{\varepsilon} + f^1+f^2= g_{\varepsilon}+h_{\varepsilon}$ has desired properties.
 The limits along $\operatorname{br}(z)$ of $\dashint_{A} g_{\varepsilon}(y)dy$ exist and are equal to $\mathds{1}_{[x,y]}(z)$ for every $z\in\partial\Omega_K$ and

 where the term $C\varepsilon$ is the estimate on the norms of the functions $f^i$.
-For every $n$ we choose suitable $\varepsilon$ and we get desired properties.
+For every $n$ we choose suitable $\varepsilon$ and we get the desired properties.
 The sequence $Tr g_n$ is Cauchy sequence.
-Indeed for a given function $g_n$ and $m>n$ there exists a continuous piecewise monotone function $q$ with support on a small set on the boundary s.t.
+Indeed for a given function $g_n$ and $m>n$ there exists a continuous piecewise monotone function $q$ with support on a small set on the boundary such that

 From Lemma \ref{charprzyb} there exists a function $\tilde{q}\in\dot{BV}(\Omega_K)$ with a small norm such that

 The size of the support of $q$ depends only on $g_n$.
 Therefore